schickling/laravel-cash/README.md

 laravel-cash
 ============

-Simple cache layer for your laravel application using Memcached.
+Simple to use cache layer for your laravel application using memcached.